Our companies are backed by the Best Pick Guarantee. Call one today!

 - Noncombustible floor pads keep stray sparks from setting your floor on fire.
 Install a floor pad level with the surrounding floor to prevent tripping.
 Noncombustible materials used for floor pads include concrete, slate, ceramic tile, or brick.

-- Walls surrounding a wood stove should be protected with heat shields, usually made of sheet metal.
-These shields should be installed by a professional, who will know the local building code requirements for installation, spacing, and the clearance needed between the wall and the stove.
+- Walls surrounding a wood stove need to be covered with heat shields, usually made of sheet metal.
+These shields should be installed by a professional.
+The pros know the local building code requirements for heat shields.

 Wood Stove Maintenance